Lye vs No Lye Relaxers: A Comprehensive Guide

 Cons:

-- can cause breakage 4c hair if not maintained regularly
+Can cause breakage in 4c hair if not maintained regularly

 What Are the Pros and Cons of No-lye Relaxers?